TikTok Shop Appeal Denied? Why It Was Rejected and How to Write One That Works

 3. The account has a high backend risk score

-If your account has accumulated multiple violations within the 180-day window, or if you have connected account flags from shared devices, IPs, or business entities, your risk score is elevated.
+If your account has accumulated multiple violations within the rolling enforcement window (180 days under the full system), or if you have connected account flags from shared devices, IPs, or business entities, your risk score is elevated.
 Appeals from high-risk accounts face a higher bar for automated approval.
 The same appeal text and evidence that gets a low-risk account reinstated will get rejected for a high-risk account.
 The system weighs your history, not just your current appeal.

 4. Copy-paste appeal templates